Docs / Devs / Native Auto-Voting System

 {

-name: "delegated_and_snapshot_crossed_becomes_enrollable",
+name: "enrolled_prefs_drift_triggers_sync",

-ctx: { isPerson: true, b3trBalance: "0", vot3Balance: "1000000000000000000", currentRoundSnapshot: "120", autoVotingEnabled: false },
+ctx: { isPerson: true, b3trBalance: "0", vot3Balance: "1000000000000000000", currentRoundSnapshot: "120", autoVotingEnabled: true },

-expectedAction: "native_enrol"
+expectedAction: "native_sync_prefs"

 }